This post was last updated on 28 December, 2022, to reflect all updated information and best serve your needs.

-For small business owners and the self employed, a SIMPLE IRA has a lot of benefits.
+For small business owners and self employed, a SIMPLE IRA has a lot of benefits.
 Like a 401(k), employers contribute to their employee’s SIMPLE IRA as does the employee.
-The IRS will not change the contribution limit from 2020, and it will remain at $13,500.
-The catch-up amount is still at $3,000.
+The IRS changed the contribution limit to $15,500.
+The catch-up amount is now $3,500.

 When using a SIMPLE IRA, employers are not permitted to offer any other type of retirement account.
 If you are a small business owner, discuss the benefits of each retirement account with a financial advisor in order to figure out which one would work best for your business and your employees.

 Employees who are offered a SIMPLE IRA retirement plan should discuss with their employer how much of their salary they wish to contribute to the retirement plan.
 A financial advisor can also help employees make a financially sound decision regarding this investment.

 The increased contribution limits for 2023 should be a major help for you to maximize tax-deferred retirement savings.
 If you are a business owner of any size, figuring out which retirement plan offers the highest degree of benefit to your employees is a nice perk.

 Take the new contribution limits into account and share them with your employees.
 They'll want to know the changes so that they can use their judgment on how to best prepare for retirement.